Xelbak/odin-recipes/README.md

 # odin-recipes
-A toy website for showcasing recipes
+A toy website for showcasing the best game day recipes